-Brevard’s Old Time Street Dance happens every summer starting in June on East Main Street in downtown Brevard.
+Brevard’s Old Time Street Dance happens every summer starting the third Tuesday in June on East Main Street in downtown Brevard.
 The series of street dances are held each Tuesday through the first week of August.

 Live music and free square dance instruction will start at 6:30 p.m., with dancing from 7 until 9 p.m.

 Each evening also includes a few classic songs and a chance for clogging.
 Carolina Blue will provide live music, and there will be a young children’s circle, which will make it easy and safe for dancers of all ages to participate.
 Parents are welcome to join their child in the young children’s circle.